Constellations in prime elements of number fields: Precise statements of main theorems and the outline of the proofs

 \subsection{The idea of proofs and the organization of this paper}

-As mentioned in the previous section, Theorem~\ref{theorem=primeconstellationsfinite} and Corollary~\ref{corollary=primeconstellationsupperdense} are the first major goals of this paper.
-We give an overview of proofs of them; they are based on the `fundamental diagram.'
-See Figure~\ref{figure:the_fundamental_diagram}.
-We use the relative hypergraph removal lemma due to Conlon--Fox--Zhao (\cite[Theorem~2.12]{Conlon-Fox-Zhao15}, Theorem~\ref{thm:RHRL}) as a black box.
-Contrastingly, we do not appeal to Theorem~\ref{theorem=Green-Tao} or Theorem~\ref{theorem=Gaussian-primes} in the proof.
+We give an overview of the proof of our first major goal, Theorem~\ref{theorem=primeconstellationsfinite}.
+We use the relative hypergraph removal lemma of Conlon--Fox--Zhao (\cite[Theorem~2.12]{Conlon-Fox-Zhao15}, Theorem~\ref{thm:RHRL}) as a black box.
+Contrastingly, we do not appeal to the existing constellation theorems, Theorem~\ref{theorem=Green-Tao} or Theorem~\ref{theorem=Gaussian-primes}, in the proof.
 Our proofs yield these theorems as special cases.